tomouellette/autoencodersplz/README.md

 <img width="100%" align='center' src='img/training_process.gif'/>

 The `Trainer` class enables basic training using a single CPU or GPU for any model in the `autoencodersplz` library.
-The `Trainer` class also will save a visualization of the training process (`.gif`) if you provide a path to the `output_dir` argument.
+The `Trainer` class will also automatically save the autoencoder model, backbone/encoder, losses, and a visualization of the training process (`.gif`) if you provide a path to the `output_dir` argument.

 ```python
 from autoencodersplz.trainers import Trainer